webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 - [ ] All tests pass locally
 - [ ] New tests added for new functionality
 - [ ] Documentation updated
-- [ ] Commit messages are clear
 - [ ] No merge conflicts with main
 - [ ] Self-review completed
 - [ ] No debugging code or console logs
-- [ ] Dependencies updated if needed

 ### 7.2 PR Title and Description